clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 5. Run the preprocessing and analysis pipeline:
     ```bash
-    python src/preprocessing.py --input data/example_data.csv
+    python src/preprocess.py --input data/example_data.csv
     python src/analysis.py --input data/preprocessed_data.csv
     ```

 ## Running the Analysis

+### Option 1: Using Jupyter Notebooks

-1. Begin with exploratory data analysis using the Jupyter notebooks in `notebooks/`.
-This is useful for understanding the dataset, visualising key features, and identifying artifacts
+1. **Exploratory Data Analysis**: Begin by opening and running the Jupyter notebooks located in the `notebooks/` directory.
+These notebooks provide an interactive environment to explore the dataset, visualize key features, and identify artifacts.

-2. Execute the preprocessing pipeline:
+   - To start, navigate to the repository directory and launch Jupyter:
      ```bash
-    python src/preprocessing.py --input data/example_data.csv
+     jupyter notebook
      ```
-4. Run the analysis script:
+   - Open and run `01_Preprocessing.ipynb`, `02_signal_analysis.ipynb`, and `03_visualisation.ipynb` sequentially.

+2. **Data Visualization**: Use the notebooks to generate visualizations like raster plots and time-frequency analyses, which help in understanding the processed data.

+### Option 2: Using Python Scripts

+For a non-interactive, script-based approach:

+1. **Data Preprocessing**:
     ```bash
+    python src/preprocess.py --input data/example_data.csv
+    ```

+2. **Data Analysis**:
+    ```bash
     python src/analysis.py --input data/preprocessed_data.csv
     ```

-5. Visualise data and generate summary:
+3. **Data Visualization and Reporting**:
     ```bash
     python src/visualise.py --input results/ --output report.md
     ```

+This approach is ideal for batch processing and integrating into automated pipelines.